ssuryanarayanan/Qi-Docs/docs/Searching.rst

    GetStreams(“temperature*”, 0, 100)

-After the above call, you can use the following call to return the remaining 75 matches, skipping over the first 100 matches because of the skip parameter set at 100):
+After the previous call, you can use the following call to return the remaining 75 matches, skipping over the first 100 matches because of the skip parameter set at 100):

 ::